 Spread the love

-I hope you agree with me when I say that having a culture that supports innovation is a positive thing for an organisation and its people, but is there such a thing as bad innovation.
+I hope you agree with me when I say that having a culture that supports innovation is a positive thing for an organisation and its people, but is there such a thing as bad innovation?
 Can innovation be successful with boundaries?
 So let’s start at the beginning, what is innovation and can we put a nice definition around it?
 What characteristics/behaviours should be in place and/or engrained within an organisation before it can successfully innovate?

-What is innovation
+What is innovation?

-Steve Jobs famously said that “Innovation is not about saying yes to everything.
+Steve Jobs famously said that “Innovation is not about saying yes to everything“.
 It’s about saying NO to all but the most crucial features.
 But let’s make it simpler”.

 Innovation behaviours

-Being odd
+1. Being odd

 Start by wondering, “If there was nothing holding me back or nothing in my way, how would I solve this issue?”
 That said, can you truly think like that?

-There may always be constraints such as money, legal or regulatory or even technical restrictions.
+There may always be constraints such as financial, legal or regulatory or even technical restrictions.
 So does innovation always have boundaries?
 Most of the time I would say “yes”, but where you can truly be successful is when you work within these constraints to innovate.

-Supportive environment
+2. Supportive environment

-Individual effort with team acceptance
+3. Individual effort with team acceptance

 I’m happy for individuals to look at innovative ways to solve a technology or process problem.
-But once they are happy with their solution I would rather the individual gets the collective agreement of the team as to how it is to be used and implemented.
+However, once they are happy with their solution I would rather the individual gets the collective agreement of the team as to how it is to be used and implemented.
 I want individuals to get their team on board so that everyone has the opportunity to be a change champion.
-The individual ideally needs to get team velocity behind their new solution/idea and for the whole team be really excited by what they have created and its possibilities.
+The individual ideally needs to get team velocity behind their new solution/idea and for the whole team to be really excited by what they have created and its possibilities.

 Setting Guidelines

-From experience it is necessary to set some high level innovation guidelines, for example you may not want your team to play around with your software deployment processes for a particular application by adding in new repositories or moving from a standard deployment method for all applications to different standards depending on the application you are deploying.
 That said, if the idea or solution had the ability to save the company millions or to create millions in additional revenue then all restrictions may go out the window.
 Having a clear strategy around the use of technology or company direction will also play an important part in guiding innovation.
-For example a company may focus on using cloud based solutions or want to move all support via online channels.
-At least by having some boundaries it will focus your team’s innovation effort on areas relevant to your business.
+For example, a company may focus on using cloud-based solutions or want to move all support via online channels.
+At least having some boundaries will focus your team’s innovation effort on areas relevant to your business.

 Spread the love